- Properly storing your RV is important to keep your tanks and RV water system in working order

 Always rinse/flush your tanks after each trip.
 Whether you rinse the black tank(s) at the dump station or use the clean out at your home, you need to give it a good rinse before short-term storage.
 Gravity is what forces wastewater out of the tanks, meaning there will always be residual that clings to the walls and sensors.
 Without rinsing, this residue could dry out over the storage period, especially if it is warm outside which will cause moisture to evaporate quickly.
 Several things can develop if this habit is followed long-term:

 We recommend rinsing your black tank for 20-30 minutes using a built-in tank rinser, backflusher, or rinser wand (static version or flexible version).
 We know that conserving water is important, so even if you only rinse for a few minutes, it’s better than not doing it at all.

 Store your dumped and rinsed black tank with clean water and a treatment product.
-To further prevent the above-mentioned issues, we recommend that you store your RV with a black tank full of fresh water and a treatment of a high-quality bacteria and enzyme product like RV Digest-It.
+To further prevent the above-mentioned issues, we recommend that you store your RV with a black tank full of fresh water and a treatment of a high-quality bacteria and enzyme product like Store-It.
 Even if you rinse your tank very thoroughly, you will likely still have some residual waste clinging to your tank walls.
-RV Digest-It will break down any residual waste during storage, keeping your tank odor-free and your sensors in proper working order.
+Store-It will break down any residual waste during storage, keeping your tank odor-free and your sensors in proper working order.

 There are always seasonal campers who will still go on trips into the late fall and could potentially be short-term storing their RVs into the time of year where freezing temperatures can arrive.
 Obviously, if you know temperatures will drop below freezing, do not store water and treatment in your black tank(s).
 At that point, either winterize your RV for seasonal storage or store your RV with empty tanks until your next weekend trip; if you do plan to camp into the colder season, be sure to take precautions to make sure your pipes don't freeze.